bitroniq/docker-wordpress-cli-sage/README.md

 > The image is based on the official [wordpress-cli:latest](https://hub.docker.com/r/library/wordpress/).

+> The basic idea of this image is to attach to existing wordpress stack based on official [wordpress:latest](https://hub.docker.com/r/library/wordpress/) image.

 # Usage

 This image variant does not contain WordPress itself, but instead contains WP-CLI.